ssssdl/ssssdlgitNote/渗透/工具向/kali下暴力破解压缩包.md

-          [-u|--use-unzip]              use unzip to weed out wrong passwords [-m|--method num]             use method number "num" (see below) [-2|--modulo r/m]             only calculcate 1/m of the password file...                    the zipfiles to crack
+          [-u|--use-unzip]              use unzip to weed out wrong passwords [-m|--method num]             use method number "num" (see below) [-2|--modulo r/m]             only calculcate 1/m of the password file...                    the zipfiles to crack  破解的文件

 methods compiled in (* = default):